 This Flywire, along with the binding framework, helps keep your foot secure and locked into place.
 Even though they do not have metatarsal straps, they still feel stable and grounded.

-They are among the most popular workout shoes on the market and comes in a wide variety of color options.
+They are among the most popular workout shoes on the market and come in a wide variety of color options.
 Nike Metcon 4 Premium Cross-Training shoes retail for 60 to 140 dollars.

-A shoe similar to the Sabo pair is called the Asics JB Elite V2.0 Wrestling Shoe.
-Intended mainly for the sport of wrestling, this type of footwear is excellent for deadlifting in as well.
+The Asics JB Elite V2.0 Wrestling Shoe is similar to the Sabo.
+Intended mainly for the sport of wrestling, this type of footwear is excellent for deadlifting, as well.
 The rubber sole keeps you firmly planted and flat against the floor.
-They are lightweight at 6.8 oz and offer an excellent, supportive fit.
+They are lightweight at 6.8 oz and offer a comfortable, supportive fit.
 And they are easy to use for basic weight training as well.